Joseph Parker: Parker vs. Bakole

 Dubois attended the media workouts on Tuesday, however Ring Magazine reported the following day that he fell ill and being assessed by doctors to see if he would be able to make his title defence against Parker.
 The names of Lawrence Okolie, David Adeleye and Mourad Aliev were brought up as a possible replacement.
 Dubois was absent from the press conference, but Parker still attended.
 Shortly afterwards, much to everyone's surprise, Martin Bakole (21–1, 16 KOs) was named as the replacement.
 He had to fly in from the Congo and borrowed Dubois' gloves for the fight.
 Bakole missed the weigh in due to travel.
 He would land in Riyadh at 02:00 local time on Saturday.
 Parker weighed in a career high 267 pounds.
 As a joke, he faced off with Frank Warren, in place of Bakole.
-On 22 February, Parker defeated Bakole by 2nd round TKO to retain his WBO Interim Title.
-After the fight he called out Oleksandr Usyk and Daniel Dubios, asking who he had to face to get a title shot.
+On the night, Parker defeated Bakole by 2nd-round TKO to retain his WBO interim title.
+Parker effectively utilized his jab to control the pace of the fight while being cautious of Bakole's power.
+Towards the end of the first round, Bakole connected with a strong right hand that briefly unsettled Parker, instilling a moment of confidence in Bakole.
+In the second round, Parker increased his aggression, utilizing his jab and closing the distance between them.
+Although Bakole landed a couple of significant body shots, Parker quickly regained his composure and delivered a right hand that impacted Bakole's head, causing him to lose his balance and fall.
+Although Bakole used the ropes to aid his rise, the referee halted the match at 2:17 of the second round, resulting in a knockout victory for Parker.
+After the fight, Parker praised Bakole for accepting the fight on such short notice, adding that he intended to pursue a world title bout next.
+Bakole acknowledged the risk he took and cited financial motivation as a factor in accepting the fight despite being unprepared.
+It was believed that his purse for the fight was $600,000 and Parker took a $2 million purse.